 Harley's research focuses on air quality and sustainable transportation;

-he is an author of 100 papers published
+he is an author of over 100 papers published

 He is the inaugural holder of the Carl W. Johnson Endowed Chair in Civil and Environmental Engineering at Berkeley, awarded in recognition of his record of scholarship and university and professional service.